What should you know about becoming a NFAA Pro?

 Mentorship

-As a new Professional you will need a mentor or someone who will vouch for you and your good character for the first probationary year.
-Your mentor must be an active and current NFAA Pro who you personally know and who has agreed to the responsibility.
-This will be someone you can lean on as a guide to help you learn rules, events, and can even help you get involved with your community.
-Your mentor’s name will be recorded in your NFAA Pro file, and may be contacted to verify your qualifications or if there are corrections that need to be made to behavior.
+As a new Professional, you will need a mentor or someone who will vouch for you and your good character for the first probationary year.
+Your mentor must be an active, current NFAA Professional whom you personally know and who has agreed to accept this responsibility.
+The mentor will serve as a guide to help you learn the rules, understand events, and become involved in the archery community.
+Your mentor’s name will be recorded in your NFAA profile and may be contacted to verify your qualifications or address any questions regarding conduct or professionalism.

-The MQS is a baseline used by the Professional divisions to indicate a level of proficiency to earn your first Pro Card.
-It\'s less about proving perfection or the ability to win and more about showing proficiency and professionalism on the shooting line.
-The MQS is only used to qualify new Pros.
+The NFAA National Championship Placement Prerequisite is a baseline used by the Professional divisions to indicate a level of proficiency to earn your first Pro Card.
+It's less about proving perfection or the ability to win and more about showing proficiency and professionalism on the shooting line.
+This prerequisite is only used to qualify new Pros.
 As long as your Pro membership stays current, Pros do not need to qualify every year.

-Why the MQS?
-Our Professional archers are often asked questions on form, equipment setup, gear selection etc., and an archer who has accomplished the MQS will likely have enough experience to express a general working knowledge to the new or inquisitive archer.
-Additionally, having an MQS dictates that the incoming Pro has been a member of the NFAA and shot at least one NFAA event in the past.
+Why the prerequisite?
+Our Professional archers are often asked questions on form, equipment setup, gear selection etc., and an archer who has met the prerequisite will likely have enough experience to express a general working knowledge to the new or inquisitive archer.
+Additionally, meeting the prerequisite dictates that the incoming Pro has been a member of the NFAA and shot at least one NFAA national event in the past.

 the professional dress code